sc-ventures/cloudbreak-documentation/docs/autoscaling.md

 4. Enter a cron expression to define the frequency of the alert.
 Refer to [Cron Expression Generator](http://www.cronmaker.com/).
 5. Click **+** to save the alert.

-Once you have defined an alert, [create a scaling policy](#creating-a-scaling-policy) that this metric should trigger.
+Once you have defined an alert, [create a scaling policy](#create-a-scaling-policy) that this metric should trigger.

-### Creating a Scaling Policy
+### Create a Scaling Policy

 To create a scaling policy, perform the following steps.